Avoid Drain Blockages: Tips to Steer Clear of These 5 Common Triggers

 Conclusion

-Blocked drains can lead to significant problems if ignored for long periods of time.
+If left unattended, blocked drains can cause serious problems.
 To prevent blockages, take preventive measures such as hiring professionals to conduct regular maintenance checks and following plumbing code requirements when building.
 You can also place catch baskets in drain outlets or sinks to capture any debris that reaches the drainage system.
 To ensure your pipes are clear for years to come, take care of them today.

 Key takeaways